Mustyyyyyy/genwildsplat-diagnostic-study/README.md

 ## Notes

-This is an inference-time diagnostic study using the public GenWildSplat implementation and pretrained checkpoint.
-It does not include retraining and does not claim to reproduce the full benchmark suite from the original paper.
+This is an inference-time diagnostic notebook.
+It does not include model retraining and does not claim to reproduce the full benchmark suite from the original paper.

 Original GenWildSplat repository: https://github.com/Vinayak-VG/GenWildSplat